gardener/gardener/docs/extensions/provider-local.md

 3. No load balancers for Shoot clusters.

    _We have not yet developed a `cloud-controller-manager` which could reconcile load balancer `Service`s in the shoot cluster.
-Hence, when the gardenlet's `ReversedVPN` feature gate is disabled then the `kube-system/vpn-shoot` `Service` must be manually patched (with `{"status": {"loadBalancer": {"ingress": [{"hostname": "vpn-shoot"}]}}}`) to make the reconciliation work._

-4. Only one shoot cluster possible when gardenlet's `APIServerSNI` feature gate is disabled.

-   _When [`APIServerSNI`](../proposals/08-shoot-apiserver-via-sni.md) is disabled then gardenlet uses load balancer `Service`s in order to expose the shoot clusters' `kube-apiserver`s.
-Typically, local Kubernetes clusters don't support this.
-In this case, the local extension uses the host IP to expose the `kube-apiserver`, however, this can only be done once._\
-   _However, given that the `APIServerSNI` feature gate is deprecated and will be removed in the future (see [gardener/gardener#6007](https://github.com/gardener/gardener/pull/6007)), we will probably not invest into this._

 5. In case a seed cluster with multiple availability zones, i.e. multiple entries in `.spec.provider.zones`, is used in conjunction with a single-zone shoot control plane, i.e. a shoot cluster without `.spec.controlPlane.highAvailability` or with `.spec.controlPlane.highAvailability.failureTolerance.type` set to `node`, the local address of the API server endpoint needs to be determined manually or via the in cluster `coredns`.